Malaysia Airlines flight MH17: World leaders demand international investigation amid fears crash site could be tampered with

 World leaders are demanding an international investigation into the downing of Malaysian Airlines flight MH17 over eastern Ukraine, which killed all 298 people on board.

-In a statement on Friday, US President Barack Obama warned that the "eyes of the world [are] on eastern Ukraine."
+In a statement on Friday, the US President Barack Obama warned the "eyes of the world [are] on eastern Ukraine."

 Calling for an immediate ceasefire in Ukraine, Obama demanded a credible investigation into the incident.

 "We're going to make sure that truth gets out," he said, having called the crash a "terrible tragedy" on Thursday evening.